Other numbers and charges

 *0800 numbers are free.
 There are other free numbers as well.
 Find out more.

-It is also free for Pay Monthly customers to call O2 Customer Service numbers.
+If you're on Pay Monthly, it's also free to call O2 Customer Service numbers.

-Take a look at the Directory enquiries section
+118 numbers are for directory enquiries.
+Take a look at the directory enquiries section.

-* Pay As You Go and Pay Monthly will be charged for at least 1 minute when you call
+You'll be charged for at least 1 minute when you call a premium rate number.

 Ofcom has introduced 03 numbers as an alternative to chargeable 08 numbers for example 0870.